Last Updated on 28 January 2024 by Rebecca

 Bigger toilet seat than most camping toilets

-Detachable holding tank: 5.3 gallons
+Detachable tank: 5.3 gallons

 Flush toilet capacity: 4 gallons